Little Richard: 1947–1955: Beginnings

 Richard also performed in drag during this time, performing under the name "Princess LaVonne".
-In 1950, Richard joined his first musical band, Buster Brown's Orchestra, where Brown gave him the name Little Richard.
-Performing in the minstrel show circuit, Richard, in and out of drag, performed for various vaudeville acts such as Sugarfoot Sam from Alabam, the Tidy Jolly Steppers, the King Brothers Circus, and Broadway Follies.
-Having settled in Atlanta at this point, Richard began listening to rhythm and blues and frequented Atlanta clubs, including the Harlem Theater and the Royal Peacock where he saw performers such as Roy Brown and Billy Wright onstage.
-Richard was further influenced by Brown's and Wright's flashy style of showmanship and was even more influenced by Wright's flamboyant persona and showmanship.
-Inspired by Brown and Wright, he decided to become a rhythm-and-blues singer and after befriending Wright, began to learn how to be an entertainer from him, and began adapting a pompadour hairdo similar to Wright's, as well as styling a pencil mustache, using Wright's brand of facial pancake makeup and wearing flashier clothes.
+In 1950, Richard joined his first musical band, Buster Brown's Orchestra, where Brown named him Little Richard.
+Performing in the minstrel show circuit, Richard, in and out of drag, appeared for vaudeville acts such as Sugarfoot Sam from Alabam, the Tidy Jolly Steppers, the King Brothers Circus, and the Broadway Follies.
+Having settled in Atlanta at this point, Richard began listening to rhythm and blues and frequented Atlanta clubs, including the Harlem Theater and the Royal Peacock, where he saw performers such as Roy Brown and Billy Wright onstage.
+Richard was further influenced by Brown's and Wright's flashy showmanship and even more so by Wright's flamboyant persona.
+Inspired by Brown and Wright, he decided to become a rhythm-and-blues singer.
+After befriending Wright, he began to learn how to be an entertainer from him, and began adapting a pompadour hairdo similar to Wright's, wearing flashier clothes, and using Wright's brand of pancake makeup.

 Impressed by his singing voice, Wright put him in contact with Zenas Sears, a local DJ.
 Sears recorded Richard at his station, backed by Wright's band.
 The recordings led to a contract that year with RCA Victor.
 Richard recorded a total of eight sides for RCA Victor, including the blues ballad, "Every Hour", which became his first single and a hit in Georgia.
 The release of "Every Hour" improved his relationship with his father, who began regularly playing the song on his nightclub jukebox.
 Shortly after the release of "Every Hour", Richard was hired to front Perry Welch and His Orchestra and played at clubs and army bases for $100 a week.
-Richard left RCA Victor in February 1952 after his records for the label failed to chart; the recordings were marketed with little promotion from RCA Victor, although ads for the records showed up in Billboard Magazine.
+Richard left RCA Victor in February 1952 after his records failed to chart; the recordings were marketed with little promotion, although ads for the records showed up in Billboard.

-After his father´s dead in 1952, Richard began to find success, RCA Victor reissued the recordings on the budget RCA Camden label.
+After his father's death in 1952, Richard began to find success through RCA Victor's reissue of the recordings on the budget RCA Camden label.
 He continued to perform during this time and Clint Brantley agreed to manage Richard's career.
 Moving to Houston, he formed a band called the Tempo Toppers, performing as part of blues package tours in Southern clubs such as Club Tijuana in New Orleans and Club Matinee in Houston.
-Richard signed with Don Robey's Peacock Records in February 1953, recording eight sides, including four with Johnny Otis and his band that were unreleased at the time.
-Like his venture with RCA Victor, none of his Peacock singles charted despite his growing reputation for his high energy antics onstage.
-Richard began complaining of monetary issues with Robey, resulting in Richard getting knocked out by Robey during a scuffle.
+Richard signed with Don Robey's Peacock Records in February 1953, recording eight sides, including four with Johnny Otis and his band that were not released at that time.
+Like his venture with RCA Victor, none of his Peacock singles charted, despite his growing reputation for high energy antics onstage.
+Richard began complaining of monetary issues with Robey, leading Robey to knock him out during a scuffle.